Welcome to my exhibition. As it is set up in my front room, I will be asking all visitors to wear a face mask and sanitise their hands.

 It will be a pleasure to welcome visitors again this year.
 On display, I will have as many of my pieces as possible without it being too overcrowded!

 Much of my art is inspired by nature and flowers are a particular love of mine.
 The challenge of recreating them in glass either in 2D, as a picture, or 3D, as garden art, is exciting.
 I have a range of large and small garden art flowers – poppies, daisies, lilies and buttercups which can be “planted” in your garden and provide colour all year round.
 I also have several botanical pictures of flowers.
-In addition, this year I have some bright flower decorations to hang in your window to provide all year round colour and some stand alone flowers which have their own wooden stands and would cheer up any windowsill.
+In addition, I have some bright flower decorations to hang in your window to provide all year round colour and some stand alone flowers which have their own wooden stands and would cheer up any windowsill.